 About the IRB

 Women & Infants’ Institutional Review Board (IRB) is a committee established to review and approve research involving human subjects.
 The purpose of the IRB is to protect the rights and welfare of human research subjects and to ensure that all human subject research be conducted in accordance with federal, state, institutional, and ethical guidelines.

 Research at Women & Infants Hospital

 The IRB functions as an integral part of the research process in that IRB approval must be granted prior to commencing any research activities.
 Women & Infants Hospital is one of the nation’s largest and most prestigious research facilities in high-risk and normal obstetrics, gynecology, and newborn pediatrics.
 Additionally, Women & Infants Hospital is a major teaching affiliate of The Warren Alpert Medical School of Brown University.
 Our goal is to develop original research through collaboration, education, training, and support services, and to transform this knowledge into practical information that can be shared with health care providers and the community to improve the health of women and newborns.
-Researchers collaborate with all members of Care New England Health System (Butler, Kent and Memorial hospitals, The Providence Center and the VNA of Care New England) as well as with hospitals and health care providers across the region and around the globe.
+Researchers collaborate with all members of Care New England Health System (Butler Hospital, Kent Hospital, The Providence Center, and the VNA of Care New England) as well as with hospitals and health care providers across the region and around the globe.

 In order to promote research within the current ethical, legal, and regulatory framework, our staff provides professional guidance and support to the research community and helps researchers navigate the submission process.
 The IRB Administrative Office also serves as the administrative office for the Institutional Official and Institutional Review Board at Women & Infants.